xiphonics/picoTracker/usermanual/advance-edition/content/pages/commands.md

 ----

+### Commands speed

+For `SAMPLE`, `FM6`, `SID`, `STARLOOM`, and `PICOSWARM`, every command with an `aa` speed field uses the same duration scale.
+Each speed unit represents one sequencer tick.
+A default step contains six tickss: `00` is instant, `01` takes 1 tick, `06` takes 1 default step, `18` takes 1 beat, `60` takes one 16-step phrase, and `FF` takes 42.5 default steps.

+### Combining pitch commands

+`ARP`, `LEG`, `PFT`, and `PSL` each have one active pitch contribution per voice.
+Running a command again while that same command is already active updates its existing contribution; it does not add or stack another copy of the curve. `ARP` replaces and restarts its sequence, while `PFT` and `PSL` retarget their existing curves. `LEG` starts a new curve only for a tied note on the same row.

+Different pitch command types remain independent and are combined.
+For example, an active `PFT` offset is applied together with an active `PSL` curve; issuing another `PSL` updates only the `PSL` curve.

 ## ARP abcd (ARPG in lgpt)

 **cycle through relative pitches `a`, `b`, `c`, and `d` (starting with original pitch, then up `a` semitones, `b` semitones and so forth).
 The cycle loops if there's only zero's past a given post**